Five Little Pigs: Plot summary

-Poirot interviews the five other suspects and notes that none has an obvious motive.
-Caroline's half-sister Angela is the only one who believes Caroline was innocent.
-He assembles them, along with Carla and her fiancé, and reveals that Caroline was innocent but chose not to defend herself because she believed Angela had committed the murder.
-Although Angela had handled the beer bottle she had added nothing to it before her sister took it to Amyas.
-Caroline later assumed that her sister had added something to the beer as a prank, causing Amyas's death.
-When the police charged Caroline with the murder she did not defend herself, believing that she was protecting Angela.
-When they were much younger, Caroline had thrown a paperweight at Angela injuring her face and saw this as a way to atone for that incident.
+Poirot interviews the five other suspects, noting that none has an obvious motive, and that Caroline's half-sister Angela is the only one who believes Caroline was innocent.
+He assembles the five, along with Carla and her fiancé, at Meredith Blake's house, and reveals the truth.
+Caroline was innocent, but chose not to defend herself because she believed Angela had committed the murder.
+Although Angela had handled the beer bottle, she had added nothing to it before her sister took it to Amyas.
+Caroline later assumed that her sister had added something to the beer as a prank, accidentally causing Amyas's death.
+When they were children, Caroline had thrown a paperweight at Angela, blinding her in one eye and scarring her face; Caroline had suffered from guilt ever since, and believed that sacrificing herself for Angela was a way to atone for her sin.

-Poirot states that the murderer was Elsa Greer.
-She had taken Amyas' promise to marry her seriously, unaware that he only wanted her to continue as his model until the painting was done.
-She overheard Amyas reassure his wife that he was not leaving her, felt betrayed and wanted revenge.
+Poirot reveals the murderer was Elsa Greer.
+She had taken Amyas' promises to marry her seriously, unaware that he was merely lying to keep her from leaving until his "masterpiece" painting was finished.
+She overheard Amyas reassure Caroline that he was not going to divorce her, felt betrayed, and wanted revenge.
 She had seen Caroline take the poison from Meredith's lab, so she took it from Caroline's room and put it in a glass of warm beer that she gave Amyas.
-When Caroline later brought him a cold bottle of beer, he commented that "everything tastes foul today", and drank the cold beer from the bottle.
-This indicated to Poirot that the poison had been in the glass Elsa had given him.
+When Caroline later brought him a cold bottle of beer, he commented that "everything tastes foul today" after drinking it; this remark had shown Poirot that Amyas had taken the nasty-tasting coniine before Caroline brought him the beer.

 Poirot's explanation solves the case to the satisfaction of Carla and her fiancé.
-Although the chances of getting a pardon for Caroline or a conviction of Elsa are slim with circumstantial evidence, Poirot plans to present his findings to the police.
+He plans to present his findings to the police, though he admits the chances of a posthumous pardon for Caroline or a murder conviction for Elsa are slim, due to the lack of physical evidence.
+As she leaves, Elsa contends that Amyas and Caroline escaped her revenge, and that she, now living an empty life, is the one who really "died".